aliuwho/CPSC-210-2019W2-Project/README.md

 Issue 2 - Pet and Pet subclasses were not cohesive; the subclasses lacked a purpose in the module since all the functionality could have been refactored into a single Pet class.
 Now, there is a single Pet class instead of a Pet parent class and 5 subclasses.

-Note: this commit does not have a completely fixed Connect4 game, but look forward if you want to try one out...